 At the time of the end the king of the south (Egypt) shall attack him (the king of Israel), but the king of the north shall rush upon him like a whirlwind, with chariots and horsemen, and with many ships; and he (the king of the north) shall come into the countries and shall overflow and pass through.
 He (the king of the north) shall come into the glorious land (Israel).
 And tens of thousands shall fall, but these shall be delivered out of his hand: Edom and Moab and the main part of the Ammonites (Jordan).
 He (the king of the north) shall stretch out his hand against the countries, and the land of Egypt shall not escape.
 He shall become ruler of the treasures of gold and of silver, and all the precious things of Egypt; and the Libyans and the Ethiopians shall follow in his train.
 But tidings from the east and from the north shall alarm him, and he shall go forth with great fury to exterminate and utterly destroy many.
 And he shall pitch his palatial tents between the sea (Mediterranean) and the glorious holy mountain (Jerusalem); yet he shall come to his end with none to help him.

-That the Russians et al will invade Israel and be destroyed by direct intervention of God, is described in Ezekiel Chapters 38 and 39.
+That Russia, Iran, Turkey et al will invade Israel and be destroyed by direct intervention of God, is described in Ezekiel Chapters 38 and 39.
 Whether this occurs before, at the beginning of the tribulation, or in the last half of the tribulation is disputed by some Bible scholars.
 Most believe this invasion will occur in the first half of the tribulation period.
 Ezekiel says God will rain fire on both Moscow and the coastlands (a term for the Japhetic western world nations, or the continents) at that time---nuclear exchange seems to be the probable scenario.
 There is also a great earthquake described in Ezekiel 38 which shakes the land of Israel with terrible devastation in connection with the Northern invasion.